-The results for the 2003 - 2006 study period shows the continuing gap between the Nebraska production costs and the market.
-It appears that the higher pricing trend of the market is being driven by higher natural gas prices.
+The results for the 2004 - 2007 study period show the continuing gap between the Nebraska production costs and the market.
+One reason for the high market price is the high natural gas price.

 5.0 Expected Differences Eastern Region to Western Region